pr3sh/openshift/rhel_ansible_automation/intro_ansible.md

 - It is also an automation engine that runs **`Ansible Playbooks`**.
 - Ansible can manage powerful automation tasks and can adapt to many different workflows and environments.

-> *At the same time, new users of Ansible can very quickly use it to become productive.*
+> *New users of Ansible can very quickly use it to become productive.*